path-drc/path-drc-emr/README.md

 # Offline or Air-Gapped Installations

 In situations where the instance running the project is not connected to the internet we provide pre-packaged images which can be loaded on the instance.
-To obtain the image check under the [Releases](https://github.com/path-drc/path-drc-emr/releases) section and download the `path-drc-emr-images-bundle.tgz` file.
+To obtain the images, check under the [Releases](https://github.com/path-drc/path-drc-emr/releases) section and download the site-specific bundle:

+- `path-drc-emr-images-bundle-libiski.tgz` - For Libiski site
+- `path-drc-emr-images-bundle-akram.tgz` - For Akram site

+Each bundle contains:
+- Gateway image (common)
+- Frontend image (common)
+- Backend image (site-specific)
+- Database and backup images

-To load the images on the instance, extract the `path-drc-emr-images-bundle.tgz` file and run the following script:
+To load the images on the instance, extract the appropriate bundle file and run the following script:

 ```sh
 ./load-images.sh
 ```

+**Note:** Make sure to download and use the bundle that matches your site (`libiski` or `akram`).

 ## Backup and Restore